ClassicsWoTWorkshop/German-Neue-Dunkelgelb/README.txt

 Optional:
 - If you want to also apply the same Dunkelgelb color to the Panther/M10, drag the "res_mods" folder from inside the ADDON - Dunkelgelb M10 Panther (Original Grey M10 Panther by Avalon304) folder to your World of Tanks install directory as well.
 Thanks to Avalon304 for his original Grey Panther/M10 skin, and for giving me permission to use it as a base.

 IMPORTANT NOTE: Only the tanks that are currently in HD have the color swap.
-The non-HD tanks still have their default green color.
+The non-HD tanks still have their default grey color.
 Since WG is going to rework them into HD at some point anyways, I'd rather not have to re-do the mod twice for those tanks.
 Plus, the color shows up weird since they use the old model/texture system.

 Enjoy!